 However, the Khunds are able to blast through the green force field.
 No matter how many walls Deegan constructs, the attacking army continues to fire their way towards him.
 The battle-hardened sergeant responds by going on the offensive, even when the Khunds strike back with a powerful tank beam.
 Deegan then forms a drill-like construct and dives into the tank, causing it to explode.

 Back in the main story, Hal and Arisia arrive at the outskirts of Oa’s sun.
-Heading into one of the space station constructs, they meet up with Sinestro (voiced by Jason Isaacs) who tells them that only a few Shadow Demons have popped up but nothing major yet.
+After heading into one of the space station constructs, they meet up with Sinestro (voiced by Jason Isaacs) who tells them that only a few Shadow Demons have popped up but nothing major has occurred yet.

 It’s then that fellow Green Lantern Laira (voiced by Lady Deathstrike herself, Kelly Hu) joins their conversation and says that she feels the presence growing more and more from within and that it won’t yield to anything.
 After Hal states that she’s one of the fellow teammates he’d happily stand alongside with and that she’s really good despite not being in the Corps for very long, this leads into the next segment simply called “Laira”.
 (Based on “What Price Honor?” by Ruben Diaz & Travis Charest.
 Writer: Eddie Berganza.
 Director: Jay Oliva)

 The segment opens on the year prior when the Guardians sent her out on her first solo mission to her home planet Jayd.
 She confronts her current mother Ree’Yu (also voiced by Grey DeLisle-Griffin) about the scattered corpses within the planetary reaches.
-We learn that it’s the Khunds who have been massacred by Jayd’s main army, the Golden Dragon.
+She then learns that it was the Khunds who have been massacred by Jayd’s main army, the Golden Dragon.
 Even worse, Laira discovers that the mass slaughter upon the enemy race wasn’t even provoked.

 The two of them then proceed to tussle with one another as their fight ultimately brings Ree’Yu’s ship out of orbit and gets pulled down towards the planet.
 She’s ultimately bested by Laira as she dismantles the elongated armor arms and knocks out the corrupt second mother.